Robert Williams (architect): Egypt

+By the 1910s Williams was spending at least some of his time in Egypt.
+The Dictionary of Welsh Biography says he established an architecture practice there in 1914, having accepted a commission to design a shop in Cairo for the Welsh-owned Davies Bryan Company, however architectural historian Milva Giacomelli dates this construction to 1911 and 20th Century Architecture to 1912.
+(Note: Williams wrote to The Engineer in June 1913 to describe a visit he had made to the Aswan Low Dam the previous month.
+He noted he was at that time "engaged on collecting material for a work on modern building in Egypt" and gave his place of residence as Cairo.)
+The Cairo shop, also known as the St. David’s building, was built from red Aberdeen granite and Somerset Doulting freestone and was the largest shop in the city at that time of its completion.
+It had a strong Welsh influence, displaying the emblem and motto ("Y Gwir yn Erbyn y Byd" Welsh: "Truth against the world") of the Eisteddfod.
+Williams also refurbished one of the Davies Bryan Company's shops in Alexandria.

 Williams designed several other prominent buildings in Egypt such as the Bible House in Port Said, the soldiers' home and Marconi Tower in Cairo and banks in Port Said and Tanta.
 He wrote Notes on the English Bond, intended as an educational book for local masons and published in English, French and Arabic.
-From Christmas 1916, he worked with Yale and Harvard expedition to Upper Egypt under the American archaeologist George Andrew Reisner.
+From Christmas 1916, he worked on an archaeological expedition to Upper Egypt, sponsored by Harvard and Yale universities, under the direction of American archaeologist George Andrew Reisner.
 Williams made architectural drawings of structures at Nuri (in modern-day Sudan), including the pyramid of Aramatle-qo and, from a raft moored in the Nile in March 1917, the entrance of the pyramid of Taharqa.

 Williams died on 16 October 1918 in Cairo and is buried in the city's Protestant Cemetery.
-Williams, who was widely travelled in Europe, Asia and North Africa, collected a library which now forms the core of the architecture rare book collection at Cardiff University.
+Williams was widely travelled in Europe, Asia and North Africa.
+His collection of rare books forms an important part of the architecture library at Cardiff University.